bloominstituteoftechnology/React-Router-Apple-Nav/Answers.md

   entire website without having to wait for a response from the server, which eliminates the need to refresh the page.
-I look forward to eventually masteringthis concept and the ability to implement it--I'd love to use React in new creative ways, such as making little web applets that can run entirely in the browser without the need for a server at all--such as a game or a choose-your-own adventure story.
+I look forward to eventually masteringthis concept and the ability to implement it--I'd love to use React in new creative ways, such as making little web applets that can run entirely in the browser without the need for a server or Internet at all--such as a game or a choose-your-own adventure story.

 # Which component is used to define a route and what props are commonly added to it?